 - Recent surveys show a nearly 50/50 split between the number of snowmobilers who typically ride directly from their residence and snowmobilers who typically truck or trailer their snowmobile to a staging area.

 - There are, on average, 79 snowmobile related deaths per year in Canada, with the vast majority being single vehicle accidents with only the operator involved.
 It is extremely rare for a non-snowmobiler to be injured by a snowmobile.

 - In 2019 alcohol and drug use continued to be a major factor in 49% of snowmobile deaths so please ride safe, ride sober.

-- There are several snowmobile safety and education programs currently in action, which are supported by all of the major manufactures as well as many volunteer clubs and associations.
-Most of these programs offer a ton of good material to the public for free, check out our K.S.A. safety page and the Safe Riders – You make snowmobiling safe! program to get started.
+- There are several snowmobile safety and education programs currently in action, which are supported by all of the major manufactures as well as most snowmobile clubs and associations.
+Several of these programs offer a ton of good material for free, so please check out our K.S.A. safety page and the Safe Riders – You make snowmobiling safe! program to get started.

 - International Snowmobile Safety Week has been celebrated each January for over 25 years.

 - Stretching over 27,000 kilometers from coast to coast to coast the Trans Canada Trail is the world’s longest recreational trail, and snowmobiling is considered one of the “big six” activities on the trail.